 Whistlestop Antiques: Since 1996, this is a large antique store with a great selection.
 130 Fourth St.

 Rococo Mercato: An attractive store featuring artisan pieces, new accessories and vintage finds.
 They have jewelry, scarves, hats and handbags plus tabletop, home décor and gifts.
-127 Fourth St.
+They are now in a new location at 420 Mendocino Avenue Suite 102.

 Ancient Oak Cellars & Downtown Deli: At 621 Fourth St. Downtown, this is a tasting room for a local winery that also has a deli during the day and that offers small plates in addition to tastings on certain evenings of the week.
 It is a family winery with three estate vineyards.
 I really liked their Russian River Valley Zinfandel, their Pagnano Vineyard Zinfandel and their Pinot Noir Rose named after their daughter Lucy.
 The owner Melissa Moholt-Siebert, was delightful and very knowledgeable. .